rxantos/tubras/trunk/tools/irrb/doc/object_panel.rst

 Blender allows you to attach "custom" integer, string, bool, and/or float properties to any Blender object.
-When **irrB** detects that an object contains custom Blender properties, those properties are then exported into the corresponding scene nodes "user attributes".
+When **irrB** detects that an object contains custom Blender properties, those properties are then exported into the corresponding scene nodes "user data" section.

 This is useful for adding custom data that has meaning specific to your application.
 For example, "spawn points":

 	* Add a Blender "empty" object to a scene.

 	* Add a custom boolean object property to the empty object named "spawn" and set it to "True".

 	* Your application code could then include code that looks for scene nodes with an attribute named "spawn" that was set to "True" and act accordingly.

+Additional information on adding custom properties may be found in the section named :doc:`Custom Properties </custom>`

 Common Options
 ==============

-**Export Object** - Indicator used to control whether or not a object is exported.
+**Export Object** - Indicator used to control whether or not an object is exported.

+**Visible** - Indicator used to control whether or not an object is initially visible.
+If un-checked, the object is still exported but won't be visible in the scene until it is programatically set to be visible.

 **ID** - An arbitrary integer that may be used by your application to locate a specific scene node or group of scene nodes.